Celebrate Halloween While Working From Home

-If you’re back at work and can’t go all out decorating your cubicle, add little details to your desk to brighten (darken?) the mood.
-Swap out your pencil holder for a skull and place a mini pumpkin or a gourd next to your mug collection.
-Some pointed Halloween prints can get the point across to you coworkers when you’re trying to focus.
+If you work in a strict office and can’t go all out decorating your cubicle, add little details to your desk to brighten (darken?) the mood.
+Swap out your pencil holder for a skull and place a mini pumpkin next to your mug collection.
+Halloween office door decorations are also something to consider.
+Some pointed Halloween signs can get the point across to you coworkers when you’re trying to focus.

 Remember, it’s still an office.

 Even though you’re getting into the holiday spirit, you still have to work.
-Keep unwanted ghosts and goblins out with a haunted door sign that’s sure to get the point across.
+Keep unwanted ghosts and goblins out with a haunted Halloween door sign that’s sure to get the point across.
 But place a bowl of Halloween candy nearby so you can get that mid-afternoon sugar burst when you need it.
 I wouldn’t typically recommend keeping a container of chocolate at arm’s length in such a high-stress environment, but it’s a holiday!
-And hey, if we can’t trick-or-treat, we need to get our candy somehow.

 Make sure to keep things professional, while still having fun.
 Surround yourself with decorations that won’t distract you, but instead will add some levity to your days.